harveynick/harveynick.github.com/_posts/2013-05-19-barbell-training-follow-up.markdown

 ## The Program I'm Following

 As I mentioned in my [previous post], I'm currently following the [Greyskull LP] (Linear Progression) barbell training program, having previously spent a few months on [Strong Lifts 5x5] and then working with an online trainer for three months (which is another story entirely).
-Greyskull is made up of a "core program" (which I waffled about at length in my previous post, so will try to avoid repeating myself here) and a set of "plug-ins"[^n] which add exercises or rearrange the program in order to add flexibility or meet specific goals.
+Greyskull is made up of a "core program" (which I waffled about at length in my previous post, so will try to avoid repeating myself here) and a set of "plug-ins"[^1] which add exercises or rearrange the program in order to add flexibility or meet specific goals.

 [previous post]: /2013/05/10/a-very-rough-guide-to-beginners-barbell-training-programs
 [Greyskull LP]: http://strengthvillain.com/forum/viewtopic.php?f=9&t=89